Kxinghello/blooket-hack/README.md

 # Reach me
 If my hack isn't working for you, have any questions, want to make a proposition, or anything else reach me on discord.
+My discord is:
 Kxing#9323